-MESSAGE passing has been the de-facto model in realizing distributed memory parallelism [1] where Message Passing Interface (MPI) with its implementations such as MPICH2 [2] and OpenMPI [3] have been successful in producing high performance applications [4].
+ESSAGE passing has been the de-facto model in Mealizing distributed memory parallelism [1] where Message Passing Interface (MPI) with its implementations such as MPICH2 [2] and OpenMPI [3] have been successful in producing high performance applications [4].
 We use message passing with threads [5] in our data analytics applications on Windows High Performance Computing (HPC) environments [6] using MPI.NET [7] and Microsoft's Task Parallel Library (TPL) [8].
 However, the number of available Windows HPC systems are limited and our attempts to run these on traditional Linux based HPC clusters using Mono - a cross platform .NET development framework - have been unsuccessful due to poor performance.
 Therefore, we decided to migrate our applications to Java for reasons 1) productivity offered by Java and its ecosystem; and 2) emerging success of Java in HPC [9].
-In this paper, we present our experience in evaluating the performance of our parallel deterministic annealing clustering program (DAVS) [10] and micro benchmark results for two Java message passing frameworks - OpenMPI with Java binding and FastMPJ [11] - compared against native OpenMPI and MPI.NET.
+In this paper, we present our experience in evaluating the performance of our parallel deterministic annealing clustering programs vector sponge (DAVS) [10] and pairwise clustering (PWC) [11].
+We also present micro benchmark results for two Java message passing frameworks - OpenMPI with Java binding and FastMPJ [12] - compared against native OpenMPI and MPI.NET.
 The results show clear improvement of application performance over C# with MPI.NET and near native performance in micro benchmarks.